 Communication is an important factor in bringing your company project to life, but it’s not enough on its own.
 To maintain everyone’s motivation and engagement in the corporate strategy, you need regular special events.
 You can organise shared discussion sessions, weekly or monthly meetings between the different teams so that they can “re-share” the general vision as the project makes progress.
 Put on social events, particularly when launching the corporate project, to celebrate your victories and stimulate your employees with new experiences.

-At Sagarmatha, we’re convinced that business development begins with developing the men and women in the company.
+At Sagarmatha, we believe that best way to develop a company is to start with its people.
 So we will support you to create your company project, launch it and bring it to life, encouraging your employees to get involved.
 With our understanding of your identity, your corporate culture and your strategic levers, we will propose a personalised methodology to support you:

 - With you, we will organise creative management committees, brainstorming sessions and collaborative workshops to define an action plan, cross-departmental working groups and a working method shaped by regular feedback;